hoorayman/popple/README.md

 Contribute
 ===============

-For Popple, if you have any questions, you can give Issues, or you can also directly start Pull Requests(but I recommend giving issues first to communicate).
+For Popple, if you have any questions, welcome to issue, or you can also directly start Pull Requests.
+Thank you for your interest in contributing!